XXjcontiniXX/Big-Integer-ADT/pa3/README.md

 ### Graph.c
  Graph.c is a C file which contains all of the public and private Graph utility functions.
 ### FindPath.c
- FindPath.c is the main program file.
-FindPath.c handles all FileIO and uses the Graph.h's functions to find the shortest path between two verticies in a graph.
+ FindComponents.c is the main program file.
+FindPath.c handles all FileIO and uses the Graph.h's functions to find the strongly connected components of a graph..
 ### README.md
  This file contains a description of the repository and of each file.
 ### Makefile